 - a) The EIS shall include an analysis of best available control technologies (BACT) as it relates to GHG emissions.
 A range of machinery and equipment options should be proposed that are technically and economically feasible and reduce or minimize GHG emissions within the context of other regulatory requirements such as air pollutant, occupational health and safety, and fire and life safety regulations, and identify the recommended approach.
-Either as part of the BACT analysis or separately, the EIS shall include a plan by which net zero GHG emissions may be realized or maximum GHG reductions will be otherwise realized by 2050. - b) The EIS shall describe measures to mitigate adverse effects of the Project on human health and quality of life, including but not limited to the following: - i. vibrations, noise emissions and noise levels, including sustained low-level noise and infrasound; - ii. light emissions, solar glint or glare, shadow flicker and nighttime flicker; - iii. dust and air emissions including the installation of air pollution control equipment and Best Available Control Technology for criteria air contaminants;

-- iv. ice throw from wind turbines;

-- v. weather radar;

-- vi. domestic and commercial wood cutting areas and silviculture areas;

-- vii. private water supplies;

-- viii. traditional, cultural and recreational activities including recreational and Indigenous fisheries;

-- ix. local and regional health and community services;
+Either as part of the BACT analysis or separately, the EIS shall include a plan by which net zero GHG emissions may be realized or maximum GHG reductions will be otherwise realized by 2050. - b) The EIS shall describe measures to mitigate adverse effects of the Project on human health and quality of life, including but not limited to the following: - i. vibrations, noise emissions and noise levels, including sustained low-level noise and infrasound; - ii. light emissions, solar glint or glare and shadow flicker; - iii. dust and air emissions including the installation of air pollution control equipment and Best Available Control Technology for criteria air contaminants; - iv. ice throw from wind turbines; - v. weather radar; - vi. domestic wood cutting areas; - vii. private water supplies; - viii. traditional, cultural and recreational activities including recreational and Indigenous fisheries; - ix. developed areas; and - x. viewscapes. - c) The EIS shall describe measures that will be undertaken to mitigate the effects of Project operations on water quantity and quality of surface water bodies, groundwater aquifers and wetlands in and adjacent to the Project area, including but not limited to the following:

-- x. developed areas; and

-- xi. viewscapes.

-c) The EIS shall describe measures that will be undertaken to mitigate the effects of Project operations on water quantity and quality of surface water bodies, groundwater aquifers and wetlands in and adjacent to the Project area, including but not limited to effects on the following:

-- i. nearby surface and groundwater quality and quantity resulting from temporary or permanent water withdrawals and land cover change from the Project; - ii. dams within or adjacent to the Project area, including effects of blasting; - iii. surface-water flow, groundwater movement and aquifer recharge zones resulting from water withdrawal for the hydrogen and ammonia production facility; - iv. water quality in protected public water supply areas, protected wellhead areas, unprotected public drinking water source areas, and private water sources resulting from construction, operation and maintenance, and decommissioning and rehabilitation of wind farms, solar farms and all other associated infrastructure (e.g., access roads, transmission lines, etc.); - v. the receiving environment for wastewater discharge, including aquaculture operations that may contain treatment residues used to optimize source water quality for hydrogen/ammonia production or other desired use; - vi. marine navigation (e.g., commercial and recreational boat traffic) and biosecurity in the port; and d) The EIS shall describe measures to mitigate the adverse environmental effects of all phases of the Project on fish habitat and fish populations by species, including species of special concern, threatened and endangered species, and rare species associated with, but not limited to, effects of the following:
+- i. nearby surface and groundwater quality and quantity resulting from temporary or permanent water withdrawals and land cover change from the Project; - ii. dams within or adjacent to the Project area, including the effects of blasting; - iii. surface-water flow, groundwater movement and aquifer recharge zones resulting from water withdrawal for the hydrogen and ammonia production facility; - iv. water quality in protected public water supply areas, protected wellhead areas, unprotected public drinking water source areas, and private water sources resulting from construction, operation and maintenance, and decommissioning and rehabilitation of wind farms, solar farms and all other associated infrastructure (e.g., access roads, transmission lines, etc.); - v. the receiving environment for wastewater discharge, including aquaculture operations that may contain treatment residues used to optimize source water quality for hydrogen/ammonia production or other desired use; - vi. marine navigation (e.g., commercial and recreational boat traffic) and biosecurity in the port; - vii. commercial, recreational and Indigenous fisheries as a result of construction of the marine terminal and increased vessel operations; - viii. aquaculture operations, including consideration of exclusion zones; and - ix. buffer zones to be implemented for all works, undertakings or activities near water.

+d) The EIS shall describe measures to mitigate the adverse environmental effects of all phases of the Project on fish habitat and fish populations by species, including species of special concern, threatened and endangered species, and rare species associated with, but not limited to, the following: